 Mihir M. Patel – Chemical Engineer & Project Management Professional

 The author Mihir M. Patel, is a Chemical Engineer with a Master’s degree from USA in 1987.
-He is practicing chemical engineering with 33+ years in process and process safety engineering.
+He has been practicing chemical engineering for over 34 years in process and process safety engineering.
 Additionally, he is a Project Management Professional (PMP®) from PMI, USA, which gives him a unique overall project perspective in addition to process perspective.
-Also, he is TUV SUD certified Functional Safety Professional.
+He is also a TUV SUD certified Functional Safety Professional.

 He has worked all around the globe, in small as well as mega greenfield and brownfield projects.
 The projects have been oil & gas, petrochemicals, polymerization as well as chemical plants.
 The processes have been continuous as well as batch.

 He has worked in premium companies in design as well as in operations field.

 This book has taken him over 2.5 years to write.
 Released in the beginning of 2018.
 Within less than 2 years, it has become popular globally, with readers being immensely benefited by it.

 Previously: Retired as Executive Director (Technical) at IBI Chematur Engineering & Consultancy Ltd., Mumbai, India